 Don’t Point Your Finger

 Whatever you do, don’t point.
 Just make sure you never do it.
 Pointing a finger while talking is taboo in many cultures, not only in presentations.
-People always find it aggressive and uncomfortable, offensive somehow.
+People always find it aggressive, uncomfortable, and offensive.

 Control your Voice

 In any presentation, speak slowly and clearly.
 When you want to underline the main points, you may speak even more slowly and repeat them.
-Intonation is necessary; let your voice rise up and down to make you sound natural.
-Sometimes say nothing for a while to have better communication.
+Intonation is necessary; let your voice rise and fall to make you sound natural.
+Sometimes, say nothing for a while to improve communication.

 Walking Around

 Moving around or staying in one spot when you are presenting is fine.
 Yet, don’t overuse it; avoid walking back and forth all the time.
-Walk when you intend to engage the audience or while you are telling a funny story, or while the audience is laughing
+Walk when you intend to engage the audience while you are telling a funny story or while the audience is laughing.

 - Eye contact